Faith Lutheran Middle School & High School: History

 Faith Lutheran was founded in 1979.

 In 2017, the school added a 13,81 sqft classroom complex which included the Academy of Business & Entrepreneurship and the Academy of Film and Broadcast.

 In 2019, Faith Lutheran was the first school in Nevada to have a varsity hockey team.

 During the COVID-19 pandemic in 2020, the school's graduation was at the Las Vegas Motor Speedway and students took a lap after receiving their diplomas.
 In December 2020, the school broke ground on a new $3.4 million dollar tennis complex on campus.

 In 2020, the school opened a flight school, with the $1.1 million Odor Family Flight Academy complex being constructed in 2022 which includes FAA-approved simulators and partnership with 702 Aviation at North Las Vegas Airport.

 In 2021, the school became the first in Nevada to send a team to the CyberPatriot national finals.

+In 2024, the school broke ground on a two story, nearly 100,000 square foot extension called the Hooks Family Innovation & Technology Center.
+Set to open for the 2026-2027 school year, the 32 classroom space will feature classrooms for e-sports, robotics, environmental sciences, additional math and science classrooms, and an auto shop.

 Extracurricular activities

 Athletics

 Faith Lutheran's athletics compete in Division 5A of the Nevada Interscholastic Activities Association.
 The school mascot is a Crusader.

 The hockey team practices and plays at City National Arena.